CultureBMo/Syncify/README.md

 This means that, even if you have a carefully catalogued music collection, it will not play album tracks in order.

-For instance Purple Rain will be played alphabeticaly, like so:
+For instance Purple Rain will be played alphabetically, like so:

 Baby I'm a Star<br/>
 Computer Blue<br/>